Alice Alldredge: Career

 Particles (TEP) and demersal zooplankton, describing their migration and dispersion throughout coral reefs, seagrass meadows, and tidal sandflats.
-She is an authority on marine snow, the particles which settle to the bottom of the oceans, and the cycling in the sea of carbon.
+She is an authority on the cycling in the sea of carbon andmarine snow, particles such as algae, bacteria, and debris from the upper ocean that slowly sink to the sea floor as sediments.
 Through her work on marine snow, Alldredge changed the understanding of particle flux and she made the first quantification of observed sinking rates of marine snow, "showing that marine snow sinks rapidly enough to deliver significant amounts of organic carbon to the deep [sea]".
 Alice Alldredge also discovered that copepods in the marine food web were using larvacean houses as a primary food source in a pelagic environment.
+Alldredge is currently researching the source of marine snow, the communities that inhabit it, and snow degredation.

 In addition to her teaching and research at UC-Santa Barbara, Alldredge works at the Mo'orea Coral Reef as a researcher with the LTER Study in Mo'orea, French Polynesia studying the currents and forces effecting water transport of the island.
 In addition to evaluating the biological effect of zooplankton and fish on the reef, scientists are evaluating the biochemical characteristics and differences between waters over the reef and offshore waters.
 Alldredge has been credited for her role in UC-Santa Barbara's ranking as 7th best university worldwide based on its global scientific impact and collaboration record.
 She is in the top 0.1% of the ISI Web of Knowledge's highly cited researchers and has remained there since 2003.

 Alldredge became the chair of the Department of Ecology, Evolution, and Marine Biology at UC-Santa Barbara in 2004.

 Awards and honors

 In 1990, Alldredge was elected as a Fellow of the American Association for the Advancement of Science, in 1992 she won the Henry Bryant Bigelow Medal from the Woods Hole Oceanographic Institution, and in 1995, she was awarded the first chair of UC-Santa Barbara's graduate program in Marine Science, which she held until 2004 and was awarded $5,000.
 In 1996, she was honored with a Distinguished Teaching Award for Sciences from UC-Santa Barbara, and in 1998 was selected as a Fellow of the American Geophysical Union.

 In 2008, she was awarded the G. Evelyn Hutchinson Award from the American Society of Limnology and Oceanography and in 2011 received the Alumni Association Distinguished Achievement Award from Carleton College.
+In 2026, she was elected into the American Academy of Arts and Sciences.